 Don’t neglect the essentials

 Some of these may elicit a “duh” reaction, appropriately so, but some pet owners may lead hectic lives and thus neglect some of these basic steps in home maintenance.
 For instance, how often do you wash your bed linens, pet bedding, as well as your clothes, empty your trash, and wash your pet’s bowls?
-All of these collect odor easily, and sticking to a schedule will help you reduce the odor presence in your home.
+All of these collect odor easily, and sticking to a schedule will help you reduce the odor present in your home.

 Vacuuming is one of the simplest, although also the dullest ways to keep the fur from getting stuck everywhere, and using cleaning products that help remove pet odor also makes it easier for you to prevent the smell to linger.